jlegrone/git-config/README.md

 Force push to the upstream branch, but receive a warning if new commits were added to the remote since your last checkout.

-For more information, see http://weiqingtoh.github.io/force-with-lease/
+For more information, see http://weiqingtoh.github.io/force-with-lease/.

+> Accepts all options that can be passed to [git-push](https://git-scm.com/docs/git-push).

 <hr>